Linux Audio Development (LAD)

 How To Help

-- Use our email template to reach out to your favourite plugin vendors and ask them for Linux support. 😎
+- Use our Email Template to reach out to your favorite audio vendors and ask them for Linux support. 😎

 - Help us to improve our website, in particular the FAQ. 🤓

-Let vendors know that Linux musicians and producers like you are interested in their plugins!
+Let audio vendors know that Linux musicians and producers like you are interested in their software and plugins!

 Contact